 Instructions

-- Saute the onions with 4 tablespoons of oil on medium heat for about 10 minutes.
+- Saute the onions with 2 tablespoons of oil on medium heat for about 10 minutes, or until lightly browned.

 - Add the beef and continue to saute on medium-high heat for another 5 minutes.

-- Once the onions and beef have picked up some color, add turmeric and tomato paste and saute for 2 minutes to build more flavor into the dish.
+- Now add the tomato paste and saute for 2 minutes to build more flavor into the dish.

-- Pour in the water and bring to a boil.
-Lower the flame, cover and cook for 60-75 minutes or until the meat is tender.
+- Pour in the water, add salt and pepper, and bring to a gentle simmer.
+Lower the flame, cover, and cook for 60-75 minutes or until the meat is tender.

 - While the beef is cooking, select a large frying pan to saute the cauliflower florets.